brucou/cycle-state-machine-demo/README.md

 ![wireframes](public/assets/images/graphs/application%20process.png)

-In addition, the following must hold :

-- it should be possible for the user to interrupt at any time its application and continue it later from where it stopped
-- user-generated data must be validated
-- after entering all necessary data for his application, the user can review them and decide to modify some of them, by returning to the appropriate screen (cf. pencil icons in the wireframe)

 # First iteration
+While analyzing the requirements and designing the corresponding state machine, more detailed specifications emerge and are validated.

+## Detailed specifications
+1. A valid completed application contains the following fields :
+  - personal information : super power, legal name, preferred name, phone, birthday, zip code
+    - all previously quoted fields are subject to validation
+    - any field failing validation must result in a detailed error message displayed
+    - min length > X : super power, legal name, preferred name
+    - mandatory fields : phone, birthday, zip code, opportunity question's answer, team motivational question's answer
+  - answer to a motivational question specific to the opportunity
+  - a non-empty set of teams that the volunteer want to join
+  - for any selected team, a non-empty answer to a motivational question specific to the team
+2. the user will be able to start filling in an application, interrupt the application, and resume it at a later point in the stage where it stopped
+3. the user can review its application before applying, and modify it
+4. to avoid having to reenter information, previously entered information should be kept
+5. in case of contradiction of the previous rules with the user flow, the previous rules win

 ## Modelizing the user flow with an extended state machine
 On the first iteration, the provided wireframes are refined into a workable state machine, which reproduces the provided user flow, while addressing key implementation details (error flows, data